-Spring is a busy time of year for many migratory birds as they travel thousands of miles north to their breeding grounds.
+Fall is a busy time of year for many migratory birds as they travel thousands of miles south to their wintering grounds.

 Many birds migrate at night to avoid predation, use celestial cues for navigation, and maximize daylight foraging hours.

 Bright city lights lure nighttime migrants into urban areas and confuse them by obscuring the moon and stars.
 Once trapped in the bright, windowed maze of the city, birds may crash into buildings or circle buildings until they collapse from exhaustion.

 A study by the Field Museum in Chicago found that turning off lights at one downtown building reduced migratory bird deaths there by 83 percent.

 Over the past decade, volunteers have noted more than 4,700 dead and injured native, migratory birds from a sampling of buildings in downtown St. Paul and Minneapolis.